Te Aute College

 Te Aute College (Māori: Te Kura o Te Aute) is a school in the Hawke's Bay region of New Zealand.
 It opened in 1854 with twelve pupils under Samuel Williams, an Anglican missionary, and nephew and son-in-law of Bishop William Williams.
 It has a strong Māori character.

-It was built on land provided by Ngai Te Whatuiapiti, a hapū of the Ngāti Kahungunu iwi.
-In 1857, a Deed of Gift transferred the land from Te Whatuiapiti to the Crown, with a request that it be granted to the Bishop of New Zealand and his successors.
+Sir George Grey, on behalf of the Government of New Zealand, and Bishop Selwyn discussed with the Māori chiefs establishing a school.
+The initial endowment of 3,397 acres of land was provided by Ngāti Te Whatuiāpiti, a hapū of the Ngāti Kahungunu iwi.
+In 1857, a Deed of Gift transferred the land from Te Whatuiāpiti to the Crown, with a request that it be granted to the Bishop of New Zealand and his successors.
+Sir George Grey, on behalf of the Government of New Zealand, provided an endowment of 4,000 acres.
+Te Aute Trust was established to manage the endowment of land and to build the school.